Which treatment for advanced lung cancer?

 If the tumour is squashing your airway and making it difficult for you to breathe comfortably, your doctor may suggest putting in a rigid tube to keep the airway clear.
 The tube is called a stent.
 There is detailed information about all these treatments on the page about treating a blockage in an airway.

-It is quite common for people with lung cancer to develop a collection of fluid between the sheets of tissue covering the lung (the pleura).
+It is quite common for people with lung cancer to develop a collection of fluid between the sheets of tissue that cover the lung (the pleura).
 This is called a pleural effusion.
 It makes you breathless because it takes up space in your chest that your lung would normally fill when you breathe in.

 The treatment is to drain off the fluid.
-This is called thoracentesis (thora-sen-tee-sis).
+This is called thoracentesis (thora-sen-tee-sis) or pleuracentesis.
 Your doctor will ask you to sit comfortably, leaning forward onto a table or back of a chair.
 First, you have a local anaesthetic injection into one side of your back.
 When the anaesthetic has had time to work, the doctor makes a small cut in the area and puts in a needle called a cannula.
 This hollow needle is attached to a tube with a drainage bottle (or bag) at the end.
 Your doctor may put in the tube using a thoracoscope (a tube with a light and camera at the end) so that they can see inside the chest.

-Some people have a tube in for weeks or months – this is called an indwelling catheter.
+Some people have a tube in for weeks or months.
+This is called an indwelling catheter.
 Sometimes the pleura stick together again after a while and the fluid stops building up.
 You can then have the tube taken out.

 Remember that if your tube is connected to a bag or bottle, don't lift it above where the tube goes into your chest.
 If you do the fluid could drain back in.